A friend once claimed that the only thing he hadn’t seen while diving in New Zealand was a mermaid.

 - Fins – Having your own pair allows you to avoid breaking in a new pair and getting blisters.
 Also, each pair of fins has slightly different buoyancy, so having your own allows you to be more attune to your trim.
 Yay!

 - Mask – This is straight-up a personal preference as most dive shops will let you borrow or hire one of theirs.
-But, having one that fits your face and doesn’t leak, and also hasn’t had other people’s icky little faces in it, makes a big difference to your comfort levels on a dive.
+But, having an awesome scuba mask that fits your face and doesn’t leak, and also hasn’t had other people’s icky little faces in it, makes a big difference to your comfort levels on a dive.

 - Weight belt – Depending on the weight of your baggage, this might be easier to just hire on the day you go diving.
 But again, knowing exactly how much weight you need and how to distribute it across your bod’ makes for a way more comfortable dive.